cliffordlab/ep6_dashboard_paper/paper.md

 # Summary

-At Executive Park 6, we developed a low-cost indoor monitoring system preserving the privacy using Raspberry Pi 4, Respeaker USB microphone array, Raspberry Pi Camera and Google Coral USB TPU for people sufferingfrom cognitive impairment diseases like Dementia, Alzheimer's disease etc. with their privacy presevered.
-With custom real-time algorithms, we detect the position of participants and try to assess their engagement with each other through poses.
-To collate all the data and effective monitoring, we developed `EP6 Dashboard` which helps combining all the data from Audio, Camera and Bluetooth pipelines together and presents the analysis of this data using Computer Vision, Signal Processing and Machine Learning Techniques. `EP6 Dashboard` is one stop solution for monitoring the sensor network, analyzing and visualizing the multimodal data collected.
+A low-cost indoor distributed monitoring system is described, which captures audio, video, Bluetooth strength, temperature and humidity.
+A Google Coral USB TPU is used for edge-computing to preserve the privacy of the monitored subjects.
+Custom real-time algorithms are provided to detect the position of individuals wearing Bluetooth beacons moving around a built environment.
+A dashboard is provided to allow observers monitor human activity and motion.
+A demonstration of the system using 39 edge computing systems connected to a fog server layer, and its use in monitoring users in a mild cognitive impairment therapy unit is described.

 # Statement of need

 As detection techniques have improved over the years, Alzheimer's and other different forms of dementia have come to receive an increasing amount of attention.
-In addition to being the sixth most common cause of mortality in the US, Alzheimer's disease is also thought to be the possible cause of dementia in more than 6 million people.
+In addition to being the sixth most common cause of mortality in the US, Alzheimer's disease is also thought to be the possible cause of dementia in more than 6 million people [@alzheimer_dementia].
 While the average person experiences a natural reduction in cognitive function with aging, some people experience a far more rapid decline, which frequently progresses to Alzheimer's disease or another form of dementia.
 These people are classified as having mild cognitive impairment, making them the study's population.

-`EP6 Dashboard` is an unified portal developed using python packages and React framework to monitor the indoor activities through audio, visual and spatial tracking.
+`EP6 Dashboard` is an unified portal developed using python [@Python] packages and React [@React] framework to monitor the indoor activities through audio, visual and spatial tracking.
 It monitors following activities:
 1. Audio
 2. Visual
 3. Indoor Temperature and Humidity